 The RTA's asset condition assessment originally prepared in 2010 and updated at the end of 2011 defines the RTA's region total capital reinvestment needs over a 10-year period estimated at \$31.1 billion, which includes investment needs for CTA, Metra, and Pace.
 According to the RTA's analysis, the CTA's share of this total 10-year reinvestment need is \$19.2 billion or 61.7 percent of the total regional amount.
-This includes \$11.7 billion to address existing backlog and an additional \$7.5 billion to address normal reinvestment needs are to address assets that are overdue replacement or rehabilitation.
+This includes \$11.7 billion to address existing backlog and an additional \$7.5 billion to address normal reinvestment needs expected over the 10-year period.
+More than 61 percent of CTA's reinvestment needs are to address assets that are overdue replacement or rehabilitation.